 If patients miss a dose, they should take it as soon as possible anytime up to 8 hours prior to their next scheduled dose.
 If less than 8 hours remain before the next dose, wait until their next scheduled dose.

 Do NOT administer BAXDELA for Injection with any solution containing multivalent cations, e.g., calcium and magnesium, through the same intravenous line [see Drug Interactions (7.1)].
 Do NOT co-infuse BAXDELA for Injection with other medications [see Dosage and Administration (2.4)].

 Recommended Dosage Regimen

-For treatment of adults with ABSSSI, the recommended dosage regimen of BAXDELA is as follows:
+For treatment of adults with ABSSSI or CABP, the recommended dosage regimen of BAXDELA is described in Table 1 below.

 Dosage in Patients with Renal Impairment